kfuras/brainbank/Git/How to Rename Tracked Folders and Files in Git.md

 When working with Git, renaming folders or files manually (via Finder or `mv`) doesn’t automatically tell Git what you did — instead, it sees this as:

-- ❌ Deleted files from the old path
+- Deleted files from the old path

-- ✅ New untracked files in the new path
+- New untracked files in the new path

 This can cause confusing errors during `git push` or `git pull --rebase`.

----

 ### Symptoms You Might See

 - `git status` shows a bunch of deleted files

 - `git push` fails with a message like:

-    pgsql

-    CopyEdit

 `Updates were rejected because the remote contains work that you do not have locally.`

 - `git pull` fails with:

-    vbnet

-    CopyEdit

 `error: cannot pull with rebase: You have unstaged changes.`

----

 ## Steps to Safely Rename Folders and Files in Git

 ### 1. **Rename the folder or files manually**

-bash

-CopyEdit

 `mv blog_image_generator blog-image-generator`